XiaoYunhan/Quantum-Monte-Carlo-for-Exotic-Option-Pricing/README.md

 ### Quantum Monte Carlo for Barrier Options Pricing

-In this section, we apply Quantum Monte Carlo (QMC) techniques specifically to barrier basket options, characterized by a payoff function of the form:
+In this section, we apply Quantum Monte Carlo techniques specifically to barrier basket options, characterized by a payoff function of the form:

 ```math
 \max\{S_T^1 + S_T^2 - K, 0\}